 I always found RD Burman's songs in Sholay to be relatively weak.
 I still do.
 But that's a very small quibble in a film that defies all analyses.

-So does the 3D format affect Sholay?
-I'd say Sholay in any format is...Sholay!
-Incomparably gripping, flawlessly cast and impeccably mounted, this is the mother of all Bollywood classics.
+Incomparably gripping, flawlessly cast and impeccably mounted, Sholay in any format is the mother of all Bollywood classics.

 Take a bow, Mr Ramesh Sippy.